nus-cs2113-AY1920S2/duke/docs/README.md

 When a task is marked as _done_,
-*Nini* will inform the User and update the check box with a check mark.
+*Nini* will inform the User and update the status.

 User also has the option to mark all as done.
-In which *Nini* will show the user that all Tasks has its check box converted into a check mark.
+In which *Nini* will show the user that all Tasks has its status updated.

 ### Feature 3
 User can _delete_ Tasks.